-If you cannot get to us, let the Schools & Family Learning team come to you!
+If you cannot get to us, let our Schools & Family Learning team come to you!

-Half or full-day options for KS1 and KS2.
+Half or full-day options for KS1 and KS2 available.
 These might commence with an assembly, then we rotate around multiple classes (or work with one class).
 We will plan a timetable to suit your requirements.
-See separate price list.
+Please see separate price list for costs.